 Benefits of the Virabhadrasana I

 Variations of the Virabhadrasana I

 There are several variations based on the position of the arms.
 You’ll see our step by step walkthrough below.
 To vary the movement, perform steps 1, 2, and 3 as usual.
 Now that you’ve bent your knee swing your arms behind you and clasp your hands together.

 You should stretch your hands away from your back, and raise your chest.
 You can squeeze together your shoulder blades, but you must also be sure to push them away from your spine.
 Bring your arms back to the start position, and then straighten up.

 When performing this pose, be careful to ensure that your pelvis is not tipping forward, which will compress your lower back.
 When you’re moving into the knee bend, make sure that your pubis is lifted towards your navel and that your tailbone is lengthened.
-Also keep an eye on the fron knee from dipping in, Try to keep it over heel in middle of the foot.
+Also, keep an eye on the front knee from dipping in, Try to keep it over heel in the middle of the foot.